hpc2n/linux-command-line-101/docs/cli.md

 !!!
 Success "Keypoints"

     - A shell is a special user program.
-It is an interface between the keyboard and the operating system and takes input from the user and sends it to the OS which then performs the actions requested.
+It is an interface between the keyboard and the operating system that takes input from the user and sends it to the OS, which then performs the actions requested.
-    - We will use ``bash`` in this course
+    - We will use ``bash`` in this course.
-    - You can run programs from the shell by entering commands at the command-line prompt
+    - You can run programs from the shell by entering commands at the command-line prompt.
-    - There are many advantages to using the shell, particularly the ability to automate repetitive tasks, combine smaller tasks in a script, as well as the speed of executing commands compared with the often more resource-heavy GUI.
-It is also much easier to use remotely
+    - There are many advantages to using the shell, particularly the ability to automate repetitive tasks and combine smaller tasks in a script, as well as the speed of executing commands compared with the often more resource-heavy GUI.
+The shell is also easier to use remotely.
-    - A difficulty with the shell can be finding out which commands exist, and how to run them
+    - A difficulty with the shell can be finding out which commands exist and how to run them.